massanoori/THRotator-manual/docs/pages/usage.rst

 THRotator tries to magnify main screen region to as large size as possible while you are playing or watching replay data.

-Screen capture on Th06
+Screen capture on Touhou 6
 ========================================

-THRotator allows to capture a screen into a .bmp file by pressing ``Home`` key on Th06, which is unsupported on the original Th06.
+THRotator allows to capture a screen into a .bmp file by pressing ``Home`` key on Touhou 6, which is unsupported on the original Touhou 6.

-The destination is ``snapshot`` folder in the installed directory, which is the same as that since Th07 until Th12.
+The destination is ``snapshot`` folder in the installed directory, which is the same as that since Touhou 7 until Touhou 12.

 .. _usage_force_vertical: